 It is not what people and situations have done to us that created our agony.
-It was our decision to create the agony as a reaction to these people and situations that have tormented us.
-I understand and empathise that as children – YES we were defenceless.
-We didn’t have developed emotional intelligence or healthy boundary functions.
+It was our decision to create the agony as a reaction to these people and situations that has tormented us.
+I understand and empathise that as children - YES we were defenceless.
+We didn't have developed emotional intelligence or healthy boundary functions.
 However, as adults we have the power to make new choices.
-To make other peoples’ emotional weaknesses OUR emotional weaknesses is self-defeating.
+To make other people's emotional weaknesses OUR emotional weaknesses is self-defeating.

 Here are some further questions to consider in regard to co-dependency.

 - Do you give in to other people's expectations and demands even when you feel uncomfortable?

 - Do you feel controlled by life and don't believe you have a choice in many circumstances?

 - Do you follow protocols and traditions that you don't agree with anymore?

 - Would you rather distress yourself than upset someone else?

 - Do you focus on changing others rather than changing yourself?